 Food for the hungry, clothing for the poor and shelter for the homeless, provided with care and compassion, is what The Salvation Army does best.
-It believes that a person’s life can be changed for the better and ministers tirelessly to that end.
+We believe that a person’s life can be changed for the better and ministers tirelessly to that end.

-Families who have shelter needs can remain together, while receiving short or long-term shelter care at the Red Shield Lodge in the Towers Memorial Social Services Center.
+Families who have shelter needs can remain together, while receiving short or long-term shelter care at the Red Shield Lodge at our building on 900 W. Adams Street in downtown Jacksonville.
 The shelter has a women’s dorm, along with a separate family section.
 Newly opened in 2015 is the Towers Center of Hope, an interim housing facility for men coming out of homelessness or aging out of the foster care system.
 Click here to learn more about this program.

-Serving dinner for unsheltered homeless persons and the working poor occurs every night of the year and on Sunday mornings in the Dining Room of the Towers Memorial Social Services Center.
+Serving dinner for unsheltered homeless persons and the working poor occurs every night of the year and on Sunday mornings in the Dining Room of the Towers Center of Hope.
 Staffed through volunteers, the year-round food program is supported by churches, civic groups, local businesses, families and individuals who want to give back to the community.

 Each summer, at-risk children from low-income families in the community enjoy a week-long, overnight camping experience at beautiful Camp Keystone in Keystone Heights, Florida.
 This fun-filled week of play, rest, and spiritual enrichment is provided at no cost to the campers’ families.

 Rent and Utility Assistance: Monies provided through various funding sources to assist individuals in financial crises

 Thanksgiving Food Bags: Enough food for a complete holiday meal, including a whole chicken or turkey and assorted canned and dry goods.
 Canned food is donated through school food drives.
 Food boxes are distributed to income-eligible families.